shellyasia/www/en/docs/add-via-scan-network.md

 ## Prerequisites

 - **Shelly Smart Control** app installed on your mobile device
 - **Active account** in Shelly Cloud.
-For more information on how to create an account, visit [Account Registration](../knowledge-base/account-registration).
+For more information on how to create an account, go to [Account registration](../knowledge-base/account-registration).

 ## Add Device via Scan Network

 1. Open the **Shelly Smart Control** app.

-2. If this is the first device you're adding, tap the **Add Device** button.
-If you've already added devices to your account, tap the plus sign in the bottom-right corner of the screen. _(Fig. 1)_
+2. If this is the first device you are adding, tap the **Add Device** button.
+If you have already added devices to your account, tap the plus sign in the bottom-right corner of the screen. _(Fig. 1)_

 3. Select the **Scan network** option. _(Fig. 2)_